minio/docs/source/operations/server-side-encryption/configure-minio-kes-aws.rst

    # This example assumes that the associated AWS account has the necessary
    # access key and secret key
    keystore:
+     aws:
        secretsmanager:
-       endpoint: secretsmanager.REGION.amazonaws # use the Secrets Manager endpoint for your region
+         endpoint: secretsmanager.REGION.amazonaws.com # use the Secrets Manager endpoint for your region
          region: REGION # e.g. us-east-1
          kmskey: "" # Optional.
 The root AWS KMS key to use for cryptographic operations.
 Formerly described as the "Customer Master Key".
          credentials:
            accesskey: "${AWSACCESSKEY}" # AWS Access Key
            secretkey: "${AWSSECRETKEY}" # AWS Secret Key

 Save the configuration file as ``~/kes/config/kes-config.yaml``.
 Any field with